 Though I opted for DisneySea only because DisneyLand had sold out of full day passes, the park redeemed itself immediately by exhibiting both of my childhood favorites: The Little Mermaid and Aladdin.

-Though the lavish shows that normally attract guests still languished under suspended operations, it couldn’t escape me that the creators had conceived of the entire park as a stage.
+The lavish shows that normally attract guests still languished under suspended operations, but it couldn’t escape my notice that the creators had conceived of the entire park as a stage.
 A wide waterway linked the park’s many districts, each unfolding the marine interpretation with increasing creativity.

 Late in the afternoon I paused long enough to treat myself to an elaborate lunch/dinner at Magellan.
 The set menu earned its hefty price tag with ravishing flavors on every plate.

 As I wandered through the park in quest of last minute rides, lost in admiration for the night lighting, I decided it reminded me most of stepping into a life-size dollhouse — the magnificent kind, where realism mingles with perfect fantasy to startle the senses and enchant the imagination.

 Disney provided the perfect finale to a wonderful week in Japan’s capital — all the more precious because it left me guessing until the last moment.

 oh Katie how lovely!
 Wish we were there too!
 Your photos are superb!
 You make it sound like magic!